-Further details about sources and source water assessments are available in Drinking Water Watch at the following URL: http://dww.tceg.texas.gov/DWW/ The TCEQ completed an assessment of your source water and results indicate that some of your sources are susceptible to certain contaminants.
-The sampling requirements for your water system are based on this susceptibility and previous sample data.
-Any detections of these contaminants may be found in this Consumer Confident Report.
-For more information on source water assessments and protection efforts at our system, contact Paul Kite at (806) 296-1154.
+TCEQ completed an assessment of your source water, and results indicate that some of our sources are susceptible to certain contaminants.
+The sampling requirements for your water system is based on this susceptibility and previous sample data.
+Any detections of these contaminants will be found in this Consumer Confident Report.
+For more information on source water assessments and protection efforts at our system contact Tim Crosswhite at (806) 296-1150.